 Cathy Barrett is a cellist living in New York City and due to be married to the photographer Bob.
 She begins to be haunted by what she calls ‘lurkers’, figures that she used to see emerge from the walls of the apartment building where she grew up, as well as by memories of a childhood incident where other girls attempted to strangle her with a skipping rope.

 Lurkers is one of the films of Roberta Findlay, a legendary figure in what people seem to want to refer to as grindhouse cinema.
-For much of the latter half of the 1960s and throughout the 1970s, Roberta worked alongside her husband Michael Findlay as a cinematographer on numerous porn films of the era, frequently operating under male pseudonyms.
-Within genre material, she photographed Michael’s film Slaughter (1971), which was later reedited as Snuff (1976) and became arguably the world’s first Found Footage film, as well as his Bigfoot film Shriek of the Mutilated (1974).
+For much of the latter half of the 1960s and throughout the 1970s, Roberta worked alongside her husband Michael Findlay as a cinematographer on numerous porn films, frequently operating under male pseudonyms.
+Within genre material, she photographed and Michael directed Slaughter (1971), which was later reedited as Snuff (1976) and became arguably the world’s first Found Footage film, as well as his Bigfoot film Shriek of the Mutilated (1974).
 She also photographed Invasion of the Blood Farmers (1972) whose director Ed Kelleher also co-writes the film here.
 She directed more than thirty porn films herself since 1966.
 Michael was beheaded in a freak helicopter accident in 1977 and since then Roberta carried on on her own.
 Into the 1980s, she began to embrace the video revolution and left adult material to direct several low-budget horror films with The Oracle (1985), Tenement (1985), Blood Sisters (1987), Prime Evil (1988) and Banned (1989).
 By 1990, she appears to have retired from the film industry.

 Lurkers almost pulls itself together in about the last twenty minutes after Christine Moore goes into the party.
-Here Roberta Findlay creates a decadent atmosphere that seems to be harkening back to her porn days (albeit more mildly) – with her opening doors into people engaged in threesomes, lesbian scenes, S&M, a crucifixion, as well as a man being beaten up for a deal gone wrong.
+Here Roberta Findlay creates a decadent atmosphere that seems to be harkening back to her porn days (albeit more mildly) – with Moore opening doors into rooms with people engaged in threesomes, lesbian scenes, S&M, a crucifixion, as well as a man being beaten up for a deal gone wrong.
 [PLOT SPOILERS] The film then produces an interesting twist that has been blatantly borrowed from The Sentinel (1977) of a woman in a haunted-seeming apartment building who discovers that this is a gateway to Hell and that all of the strange and perverse tenants are damned souls.
 It is an interesting twist, although one that fails to justify an entirely dull lead-up.